 The two examples show that it is important to avoid self-intersecting polygons.
 The LayoutEditor will help you to do so.
 If enabled in the setup (shapes/general/polygon checks), it automatically detects self-intersecting polygons and converts them to non-problematic polygons.
 The two examples will be converted like this:

 Even simple polygons can have points that have no effect.
 These unneeded points can be a result of a prior operation.
 The LayoutEditor will detect these points and remove them if enabled in the setup (shapes/general/polygon checks)

 A text element with a width and alignment.
 In case of a negative width the text will be displayed in a zoom independend width in pixel.

 Any shape belongs to a cell.
 So a cell is a set of shapes.
 A design may contain several cells.
 A cell can also contain references to another cell.
 In this case, at the position of the reference, all shapes of the referred cell are displayed.
 A cell can be referred many times.
-So repeating structure need only be created once and then referred multi times.
-This reduced the storage space and makes it easier to handle it.
+A repeating structure need only be created once and then referred multi times.
+This reduces the storage space and makes it easier to handle it.
 This method is called hierarchical design.

 Next to simple references arrays of references exist.
-So a cell array reference is a repeating reference in 1 or 2 dimensions with a constant spacing.
+A cell array reference is a repeating reference in 1 or 2 dimensions with constant spacing.

 In some file formats, additional information can be stored.
-For the MEMS/IC design two kinds of information can be used: datatype (available in GDSII, OASIS, OpenAccess) and element attributes (available in GDSII).
-This information can be view/modified via the Properties Dialog.
+For the MEMS/IC design, two kinds of information can be used: datatype (available in GDSII, OASIS, OpenAccess) and element attributes (available in GDSII).
+This information can be viewed/modified via the Properties Dialog.
 But if not used in the current design, they are hidden.
 To show it, press the little + in the lower-left corner in each property dialog.